snehafatangare/myweb1/README.md

 ## About Sneha Fatangare

-Sneha Fatangare is a passionate and dedicated Teacher.
+Sneha Fatangare is a passionate and dedicated Student.

 ## Technologies Used